troylhy1991/TIMING2/README.md

 (3) New Modules, TIMING2 has several new modules which is not included in TIMING,

-    (a) Cell death detection without fluorescent cell death marker, using convolutional neural networks based image classifier, TIMING2 is able to detect cell death with 87% accuracy by looking at phase contrast channel;
+ * Cell death detection without fluorescent cell death marker, using convolutional neural networks based image classifier, TIMING2 is able to detect cell death with 87% accuracy by looking at phase contrast channel;

-    (b) TIMING2-board, a visualization and re-editing system
+ * TIMING2-board, a visualization and re-editing system

 (4) Cross-Platform compatibility